 Whether a runner likes a stability shoe or not is purely a matter of personal preference.
 Some like the sensation of a firmer medial post under the foot, and that’s reason enough to buy them.
-In the same vein, not all stability shoes are the same, so an extremely subjective decision-making process will apply in each case.
+In the same vein, not all stability shoes are the same, so a subjective decision-making process will apply.

-The first category is what we view as the most popular assortment of stability shoes.
+The first category is the most popular assortment of stability shoes.
 These shoes are your daily trainers with mild support features.
 The medial post isn’t very intrusive, and in most cases, you don’t feel it at all.

 The second category is max support.
-Here, weight and dimensional considerations go out of the window, and brands build the most stable running shoe with no holds barred.
-Design features like an over-sized medial post, an ultra wide outsole footprint, and a high shoe weight are what commonly constitute such a shoe.
+Here, the weight and dimensional considerations go out of the window, and brands build the most stable running shoe with no holds barred.
+Design features like an over-sized medial post, an ultra-wide outsole footprint, and a high shoe weight are commonly seen on such shoes.

 Lastly, there are lightweight trainers with a mild stability treatment.
-These shoes are fast trainers, but with a difference; the midsoles (except for Mizuno) are fitted with a tiny medial-post.
+These shoes are fast trainers, but with a difference; the midsoles are fitted with a tiny medial-post.

 Stability shoes – mild support:

-Asics remains one of the few remaining brands which offer multiple medially-posted shoe models.
-The GT-2000 6 is one of them; it is a mild-stability running shoe with a supportive ride.
+Asics remains one of the few remaining brands which offer many medially-posted running shoes.
+The GT-2000 7 is one of them; it is a mild-stability running shoe with a supportive ride.